-Mark Stay Hollywood screenwriter (Robot Overlords with Ben Kingsley & new horror movie coming from Warner Brothers soon), author of Crow Folk with Simon & Schuster and indie author of The End of Magic & co-author of Back to Reality).
+Mark Stay Screenwriter (Robot Overlords with Ben Kingsley & new horror movie coming from Warner Brothers soon), author of Crow Folk with Simon & Schuster and indie author of The End of Magic & co-author of Back to Reality).
 Co-host of The Bestseller Experiment.
 25 years in publishing industry.
 Find out more here.

 Mark Desvaux co-authored bestselling fiction (Back to Reality), is a bestselling musical artist (Urban Myth Club) and has built up the organisation Foodshare, which teaches children to “Grow to Give”, producing home grown vegetables in schools.
 An entrepreneur and teacher, he is also co-host of the Bestseller Experiment.
 Find out more here.